What is a pedigree?

 What is the Associate Register and how can I register my dog?

-The Associate Register is open to any dog that doesn’t hold a pedigree – purebred or crossbred.
+The Associate Register is open to any dog that doesn’t hold a Dogs Australia certified pedigree - this refers to an unpapered or mixed breed dog.

 Associate register dogs are able to compete in a wide variety of Dog Sport events.